Isotopes of iodine: Iodine-131

 A Pheochromocytoma is seen as a dark sphere in the center of the body (it is in the left adrenal gland).
 Image is by MIBG scintigraphy, with radiation from radioiodine in the MIBG.
 Two images are seen of the same patient from front and back.
 Note the dark image of the thyroid due to unwanted uptake of radioiodine from the medication by the thyroid gland in the neck.
 Accumulation at the sides of the head is from salivary gland uptake of iodide.
 Radioactivity is also seen in the bladder.

 Iodine-131 is a beta-emitting isotope with a half-life of 8.0249 days, and comparatively energetic (0.61 MeV) beta radiation, which penetrates 0.6 to 2.0 mm from the site of uptake.
 This beta radiation can be used for the destruction of thyroid nodules or hyperfunctioning thyroid tissue and for elimination of remaining thyroid tissue after surgery for the treatment of Graves' disease.
 The purpose of this therapy, which was first explored by Dr. Saul Hertz in 1941, is to destroy thyroid tissue that could not be removed surgically.
 In this procedure, ^{131}I is administered either intravenously or orally following a diagnostic scan.
 This procedure may also be used, with higher doses of radio-iodine, to treat patients with thyroid cancer.

 The ^{131}I is taken up into thyroid tissue and concentrated there.
 The beta particles emitted by the radioisotope destroys the associated thyroid tissue with little damage to surrounding tissues (more than 2.0 mm from the tissues absorbing the iodine).
 Due to similar destruction, ^{131}I is the iodine radioisotope used in other water-soluble iodine-labeled radiopharmaceuticals (such as MIBG) used therapeutically to destroy tissues.

 The high energy beta radiation (up to 606 keV) from ^{131}I causes it to be the most carcinogenic of the iodine isotopes.
 It is thought to cause the majority of excess thyroid cancers seen after nuclear fission contamination (such as bomb fallout or severe nuclear reactor accidents like the Chernobyl disaster) However, these epidemiological effects are seen primarily in children, and treatment of adults and children with therapeutic ^{131}I, and epidemiology of adults exposed to low-dose ^{131}I has not demonstrated carcinogenicity.

 Iodine-135

 Iodine-135 is a neutron-rich isotope of iodine with a half-life of 6.58 hours, and important to nuclear reactor physics.
 It is produced in relatively large amounts as a fission product, and decays to xenon-135, which is a nuclear poison with the largest known thermal neutron cross section, which is a cause of multiple complications in the control of nuclear reactors.
-The process of buildup of xenon-135 from accumulated iodine-135 can temporarily preclude a shut-down reactor from restarting.
+The process of buildup of xenon-135 from accumulated iodine-135 can temporarily preclude restarting a reactor that has been shut down.
 This is known as xenon poisoning or "falling into an iodine pit".